danielgaskell/scc/doc/index.md

 int Shell_CharTest(unsigned char channel, unsigned char lookahead);
 ```

 Behaves like `Shell_CharIn()`, except that if there is no character waiting in the keybuffer, it will return 0 immediately without waiting for input.
-If `lookahead` = 0, any character found will be returned but left in the keybuffer; if `lookahead` = 1, the character will be removed from the keybuffer.
+If `lookahead` = 0, any character found will be returned but left in the keybuffer; if `lookahead` = 1, the character will be returned and removed from the keybuffer.

-This function requires SymShell 2.3 or greater and will always return -1 (EOF) on earlier versions.
+This function requires SymShell 2.3 or greater and will always return 0 on earlier versions.
 This function currently only works for physical keyboard input, not redirected streams.

-*Return value*: On success, returns the ASCII value of the character (including [extended ASCII codes](#extended-ascii-codes) for special keys).
+*Return value*: If a key is waiting, returns the ASCII value of the character (including [extended ASCII codes](#extended-ascii-codes) for special keys).
+If no key is waiting, returns 0.
 If another error has occurred, returns -2 and sets `_shellerr`.

 *SymbOS name*: `SymShell_CharTest_Command` (`MSC_SHL_CHRTST`).